CES 2018: Catalyst of Innovation

 Intel, Ford and Huawei took the CES 2018 keynote stage this week with corporate showcases.
 Intel’s preshow keynote involved a grand production with technology advances and creative artistry that rivaled top Las Vegas shows.
 Throughout the extravaganza, Intel celebrated innovation, explored what’s next for big data and set a Guinness World Record with its Shooting Star Mini Drone show – the most advanced software fleet of 100 drones controlled without GPS by one pilot.
 Ford’s opening keynote focused on creating a reliable future of transportation through a systems-based approach for smart cities.
 Huawei announced the availability of its Mate10 Pro smartphone in the American market next month during its Tuesday afternoon keynote.

 “With every major industry now engaged in tech, our show attracts major global brands and innovative newcomers from industries as varied as entertainment and marketing, sports and healthcare, and automotive and lifestyle” said Karen Chupka, senior vice president, CES and corporate business strategy, CTA.
-“We had a record number of international attendees, which is amazing due to the strength of the US dollar and the drop in international business travel to the US.
+“International attendance was stronger than last year, which is amazing due to the strength of the US dollar and the drop in international business travel to the US.
 CES is truly a global event, proven year after year.”

 An array of groundbreaking technologies were introduced, explored and analyzed over the past days, showing that our world is heading towards a more connected future.
 Smart Cities at CES spotlighted many of these innovative technologies, including 5G, AI and IoT.